 It may not be quite as awesome, but you can feel similarly out of place in your own city by venturing to areas your routine never takes you.

 Harold's blueberry farm and the Richmond restaurants met this criterion for us.
 So too, did our last pitstop, Iona Beach.

 Even though it's beside the airport, Kim and Paul had never been there before and David, Camille, and I had only ever been once.
 It's more windswept and marshy than the Vancouver beaches we go to all the time.
 And it gave us a different perspective of the city, surrounding mountains, and seascape than we're familiar with.

 It was a sweet spot to watch the sun set on an unexpectedly fun day of being tourists in our own town.

 Happy Hometown Travels

-I’d be lying if I told you our day of being tourists in our own town was as extraordinary as our gorilla-glimpsing hike in Rwanda or eating 24 foods in 24 hours in Taipei.
-But it sure as hell beat doing the same old boring thing we normally do in Vancouver.
+I'd be lying if I told you our day of being tourists in our own town was as extraordinary as our gorilla-glimpsing hike in Rwanda or eating 24 foods in 24 hours in Taipei.
+But it sure as heck beat doing the same old boring thing we normally do in Vancouver.